 The "Require key press on answer" option gives you an added level of flexibility when you are setting up call forwarding.
 When this option is enabled, incoming calls won't be connected until the phone is answered **AND** [1] is pressed on the phone's keypad.
 If [1] is not pressed when the call is answered (for example, if a mobile phone's voicemail picks up the call), the call will roll to that extension's Ooma Office voicemail.

 In other words, this option will force all forwarded phone calls that are not answered to go to the Ooma Office voicemail.
-This prevents business messages from being lost on personal mobile phone or home phone voicemails and helps to keep all work calls in the same place.
+This prevents business messages from being lost on the voicemails of personal mobile phones or home phones and helps to keep all work calls in the same place.

 ## What's the difference between forwarding my calls and adding an external phone number as a device?